Defending Person Detection Against Adversarial Patch Attack by using Universal Defensive Frame: Introduction

-In this paper, we focus on tackling the following person detection problems raised by adversarial patch attacks.
+From the counter-intuitive perspective, the aforementioned challenges and difficulties of existing countermeasures reflect the inherent strength of localized patch-based attacks.
+Thus, we do not have attention to marginally improving previous countermeasures, but we rather focus on exploiting a powerful capability of a localized pattern as a defense.
+The basic intuition behind this is the possible existence of a localized pattern that could invalidate the effect of an adversarial patch.
+By introducing this kind of defensive pattern, we focus on tackling the following problems to defend the person detection against adversarial patch attacks.
 First, most defense methods require large computational costs.
 In other words, to defend against the adversarial patch attack, previous methods re-train the detection network with large datasets \cite{saha2020role, ji2021adversarial} or an additional network for robust inference \cite{ji2021adversarial, xiang2021detectorguard}.
 Second, there is a performance gap between clean performance and adversarial robustness \cite{zhang2019theoretically}.